Savio Alternatives: Savio is Still the Top Feature Request Tracking App

-Canny is a complete feedback collection and product roadmapping tool.
+Canny is a voting board that also does feedback collection and product roadmapping.
 It has features that let you collect feedback into a portal, analyze and prioritize it, share a public roadmap, and then deliver updates to customers.
 Canny is packed with features but is one of the most expensive product feedback software tools on the market.

 Why Savio is better than Canny

 Segmentation.
 Canny lets you segment by customer and company attributes, but you have to pull in that data yourself (or, more accurately, your Dev team has to set that up).
-Savio pulls attributes in automatically through integrations with tools like Intercom, Help Scout, or HubSpot.
-In Savio, segmentation is turnkey—you can do it without a developer.
+Exceptions include using SFDC and HubSpot on their "Call Us" plan, where data is pulled into Canny without a developer.
+Savio pulls customer data in automatically through integrations with tools like Intercom, Help Scout, SFDC, Zendesk, or HubSpot.
+In Savio, segmentation is turnkey—you can integrate data from any supported tool without a developer.

 Voting boards.
 You can’t configure Canny’s voting board to reduce bias.
 You can with Savio.